edgex004/KeyV2/README.md

 Artisan support also supports _subtracting_ children by doing `key(inset=true) { ... }`, which is super helpful if you want to make keycaps with legends that are not text.
 The children will be placed just above the middle of the dish as per usual; you will need to translate them downwards (`ex translate([0,0,-1])`) to get them to 'dig in' to the top of the key.

+## Tips and tricks

+Looking for information or something specific? you could try checking out the [tips and tricks](TIPS_AND_TRICKS.md) section, or the [examples](/examples) directory.

 ## What if I want to get _really_ technical?

-At the base level this library should function well as a key profile design library. by loading up `src/key.scad` (notice no s) you can tweak variables in `src/settings.scad` to prototype your own profiles.
-There are currently 44 different settings to tweak in `src/settings.scad` including width height and depth of the keycap, dish tilt, top skew, fonts, wall thickness, etc. If you want to see the full list of settings, feel free to browse the file itself: [settings.scad](https://github.com/rsheldiii/KeyV2/blob/master/src/settings.scad) it has lots of comments to help you get started.

-### What if I want to get _even_ more technical than that?

 Now we're talkin!

+At the base level this project should function well as an intensive key profile design library. by loading up `src/key.scad` (notice no s) you can tweak variables in `src/settings.scad` to prototype your own profiles. `key.scad` There are currently ~~44~~ a lot of different settings to tweak in `src/settings.scad` including width height and depth of the keycap, dish tilt, top skew, fonts, wall thickness, etc. If you want to see the full list of settings, feel free to browse the file itself: [settings.scad](https://github.com/rsheldiii/KeyV2/blob/master/src/settings.scad) it has lots of comments to help you get started.

-This library should be abstract enough to handle new dish types, keystems, and key shapes, in case you want to design your own Typewriter-style keycaps, support buckling spring keyboards or design some kind of triangular dished profile. `src/shapes.scad` `src/stems.scad` and `src/dishes.scad` all have a 'selector' module that should allow you to implement your own creations alongside what already exists in their constituent folders.
+This library should also be abstract enough to handle new dish types, keystems, key layouts, key profiles, and key shapes, in case you want to design your own Typewriter-style keycaps, support buckling spring keyboards or design some kind of triangular dished profile. `src/shapes.scad` `src/stems.scad` and `src/dishes.scad` all have a 'selector' module that should allow you to implement your own creations alongside what already exists in their constituent folders.

 If you're interested in this, it may help to read the [Technical Design of a keycap](https://github.com/rsheldiii/KeyV2/wiki/Technical-Design-of-a-Keycap) wiki page.

-Here's an example of tweaking the settings and code to make a 'stoinstancep sign' key profile:
+Here's an example of tweaking the settings and code to make a 'stop sign' key profile:

 In `key_shape()` in `shapes.scad`: